AVEVA/CONNECT-data-services-developer-docs/content/developer-guide/sequential-data-store-dev/sds-search.md

 #### .NET client libraries methods

-If there are 175 streams that match the search criteria "temperature" in a single call for example, the following call will return the first 100 matches:
+If there are 175 streams that match the search criteria "temperature" in a single call for example, the following call returns the first 100 matches:

 ```csharp
 _metadataService.GetStreamsAsync(query:"temperature", skip:0, count:100)
 ```

-If `skip` is set to 100, the following call will return the remaining 75 matches while skipping over the first 100:
+If `skip` is set to 100, the following call returns the remaining 75 matches while skipping over the first 100:

 ```csharp
 _metadataService.GetStreamsAsync(query:"temperature", skip:100, count:100)